Online Posterior Sampling with a Diffusion Prior: Diffusion Models

-\textbf{Reverse process.} The reverse process maps a diffused sample $S_T$ to the observed sample $S_0$ through a chain of variables $S_T, \dots, S_0$ (\cref{fig:diffusion model}).
+\textbf{Reverse process.} In the reverse process, a clean sample $s_0$ is generated through a chain of variables $S_T, \dots, S_0$ (\cref{fig:diffusion model}).
 We denote the probability measure under this process by $p$ and define its joint probability distribution as